 - Ask the photographer not to zoom in too close to a subject.
 You want to be able to crop images to suit your needs without the photos looking odd, even though the image was really cool when you could see the whole thing.

 Seriously, don't zoom in...

 Here's an example:

 In the full size image above you see the dentist and the patient and get a feel for the office's surroundings.
 Now look at the cropped version that could be the approximate dimensions of a home page website banner image below.

-- If, in the rare event, you find the perfect picture someplace free like Wikipedia you will need to read the copyright rules for each picture.
+- If by some chance, you find the perfect picture on a website for free, such as Wikipedia, you need carefully review the copyright rules.
 Some pictures can be re-used without credit, others you can use for free but need to credit the source.
-Wikipedia typically isn't a good place to find photos that will meet all the criteria you need to support your marketing strategy.
+Typically, Wikipedia doesn't offer photos that meet the criteria of your marketing strategy.

 - Don't rely on Photoshop to make a stock photo fit what you need.
-Don't get me wrong, we have done some amazing things in the past to pictures that weren't quite right.
-But it's not quick or free to alter images.
-And even then, there's only so much we can do without it looking fake.
-It's better to start with a photo that matches your needs as closely as possible.
+(Don't get me wrong, we have done some amazing things in the past to pictures that weren't quite right.)
+But it's not quick, easy, or free to alter images.
+You can make some changes, but it's hard to keep the photo from looking fake.
+It's better to start with a photo that matches your needs as closely as possible and requires few modifications.

 You need to add a budget for photography to your marketing plan so you can create the pictures you need to represent your company.
 Whether you hire a photographer or find stock images, the investment will improve your overall brand value.
 It also improves the way prospective customers view your company.